 Dale Dorman

-Recognizing his greatness, the Rock and Roll Hall of Fame inducted Dale in 1995 and he was inducted into the Massachusetts Broadcasters Hall of Fame in 2010.
-His legacy will live on in these two institutions and will serve to inspire future generations of broadcasters across the country and the world.
-Sadly Dale passed away in October of 2014 at his Tewksbury home after a long illness.
-He will always be remembered by people of my generation as “Uncle Dale” the voice that we heard on the way to school, the voice that introduced our favorite song, and of course the voice that made us laugh.
-For all those years Dale was much more than just a disc jockey… Dale Dorman was an entertainer.
+Dorman died in October 2014 at his Tewksbury, Massachusetts home after a long illness.
+He’ll always be remembered by people of my generation as “Uncle Dale,” the voice that we heard on the way to school, the voice that introduced our favorite song and the voice that made us laugh.
+For all those years, Dale Dorman was much more than just a disc jockey.
+Dale Dorman was simply a brilliant, some would say unparalleled, on-air entertainer.

 (by Mark Turner)